Connect with us

 Steps to Resolve ‘The database file wasn’t found after log replay’ Error

-Exchange Server may fail to seed the database due to lack or incorrect permissions to the folder created by DAG.
+The Exchange Server may fail to seed the database due to a lack of incorrect permissions to the folder created by DAG.
 However, it may also occur due to other reasons related to the Exchange Server or problems with the database.

-Check the status of failed database copy using the following PowerShell cmdlet,
+Check the status of the failed database copy using the following PowerShell cmdlet,

 Get-MailboxDatabseCopyStatus *

-It will display the status of failed database copy as FailedAndSuspended.
+It will display the status of the failed database copy as FailedAndSuspended.

 Reseeding Database in DAG via EAC and EMS